 Back in the fourth century BC, the island of Rhodes had just warded off a massive invasion.
-In celebration, they commissioned statue of the son god, Helios.
-Some of the metal in the frame was melted down weaponry.
+In celebration, they commissioned a statue of the son god, Helios.
+Some of the metal in the frame was melted down weaponry from the battle.

 Helios was 30 meters high.
 For comparison, the Statue of Liberty is 46 meters – not counting her pedestal.
 Of course, Lady Liberty was designed and built in the late nineteenth century, two millennia later, with all the engineering advances that implies.